Exodus Jews got into idols

 Literally, “crave evil.”

 Paul seems to be referring to Exodus 32:6, when the Exodus Jews worshiped a golden calf.
 “The people got up early the next morning to sacrifice burnt offerings and peace offerings.
-After this, they celebrated with feasting and drinking, and they indulged in pagan revelry” (NLT).
+After this, they celebrated with feasting and drinking, and they indulged in pagan revelry” (New Living Translation).

 See Numbers 25:9.